Monday, August 10, 2009

 From Fort Union we drive to Theodore Roosevelt National Park.
 The park is a preserve of the Badland area of North Dakota.
 The North Dakota versions are similar to the more famous ones in South Dakota but seem greener.
 These Badlands are formed by the erosive power of the Little Missouri River flowing thru this region.
 After making the prerequisite stop at the Visitor Center we start the 14-mile scenic road.
 Unfortunately the road is under construction and we wait some twenty minutes for an escort car.
 The road is mostly dirt.
 This is the second time we have hit a rough patch of road since reaching the lower 48.
 So far we have had more bumpy roads here then all of the Alaska Highway!!

-Despite the roadwork the views are beautiful.
-There is a variety of odd scenery.
-We also pass a herd of buffalo along the road.
-At one point we stop and do a four-mile loop hike thru the badlands.
+Despite the roadwork the views are beautiful especially from the Riverbend Overlook Trail.
+We see a variety of odd geologic formations at the Cannonball Concretions Pullout.
+We also pass a herd of buffalo grazing along the road.
+We finish with the four-mile Caprock Coulee loop hike thru the badlands.
 It is quite nice but a little buggy.
 No mosquitoes but lots of very tiny insects that are impossible to swat.
 We spend the night in the park’s campground.
 It is as nice as any NP campground we have camped in.

 0 Comments: